harfangeek/MeshEditor/README.md

 The goal of this project is to implement myself things I am interested in, in order to understand beneath concepts.
 I implemented myself all 3D data structures and algorithms.
 I am only relying on OpenGL for rendering and GLM for basic maths objects (vectors and matrices).

-The project has been built and tested on Windows 7 64bits (both 32 and 64bits build with MSVC++ and Mingw-w64) and on Debian 9 64bits (both 32 and 64 bits build with gcc/g++ and clang/clang++)
+The project is built and tested on Windows 10 64bits (with MSVC++ and Mingw-w64) and on Debian 10 64bits and 32bits (with gcc and clang).
+On Linux, the program is working both with GTK et Qt based desktops.

 ## Project Dependencies

 - **Gl3w**, an OpenGL loader : https://github.com/skaslev/gl3w
-- **Glfw** 3.2.1, a windowing library : https://www.glfw.org/
+- **Glfw** 3.3, a windowing library : https://www.glfw.org/
-- **Dear Imgui** 1.68, an immediate mode GUI library : https://github.com/ocornut/imgui/releases/tag/v1.67
+- **Dear Imgui** 1.74, an immediate mode GUI library : https://github.com/ocornut/imgui/releases/tag/v1.74
-- **Glm** 0.9.9.3, a math library for 3D computation : https://glm.g-truc.net/0.9.9/index.html
+- **Glm** 0.9.9.6, a math library for 3D computation : https://glm.g-truc.net/0.9.9/index.html
 - **Portable File Dialogs**, a portable library providing open/save dialogs without compile time dependencies : https://github.com/samhocevar/portable-file-dialogs

 For convenience, all dependencies are shipped with the project.
 They also are automatically built before building the project so you should not worry about them.